 Now, you can work around a plastic handle on a frying pan by covering it in paper towels and foil, but if you are using your frying pan in the oven all the time, it is worth getting a frying pan with the symbol or text on it letting you know that it is oven-safe.

 I hope this look at oven-safe frying pans has helped you understand whether your frying pan is oven-safe or not.
-If you are looking for a new oven-safe frying pan, you can see some options on Amazon here or John Lewis here.
+Check out our guide to the best hob-to-oven pans if you’re looking for something oven safe!

 If you need more advice then explore our website further.
 We have lots of articles to help you choose the best cookware for your kitchen!